Implementing Cisco Cybersecurity Operations (SECOPS) Course

 Course material in hardcopy is included.
 Full-time classroom courses include meals

-Our trainers are highly skilled with expertise and extensive hands-on experience
+Our trainers are highly skilled with expertise and extensive real-world experience

 |Approachable and knowledgeable; comfortable surroundings.
 Logitrain does make IT training easier|